 General Environmental Policies Company policy?
-Comments ISO certification 14001 Yes No info ISO certification 9001/9002 Yes No info Other Eco-Labels that are used by the company, like Blue Angel, ENERGY STAR, Green Mark Yes No info etc. Environmental guidelines and standards for the electronics sector Score methodology of Greenpeace Environmental guidelines and standards for the electronics sector based on Greenpeace report (Bad=0, Partially bad=1, Partially good=2, Good=3) A chemicals policy based on the precautionary Greenpeace: No info

-principle (includes materials innovation, design
+Comments ISO certification 14001 Y Dell's manufacturing and Dell's tier 1 suppliers are required to have ISO 14001 certification (as well as OHSAS 180001 for EH&S) ISO certification 9001/9002 No info Other Eco-Labels that are used by the company, like Blue Angel, ENERGY STAR, Green Mark etc. Y Energy star.
+Environmental guidelines and standards for the electronics sector Score methodology of Greenpeace Environmental guidelines and standards for the electronics sector based on Greenpeace report (Bad=0, Partially bad=1, Partially good=2, Good=3) A chemicals policy based on the precautionary principle (includes materials innovation, design Greenpeace: 3

 for less environmental impact, not using

 hazardous materials that could impact recycling)

-Chemicals management: Supply chain Greenpeace: No info
+Chemicals management: Supply chain Greenpeace: 3

 management via banned/restricted substance

 lists, policy to identify problematic substances of

 future eliminations/substitution

-Timeline for phasing out all PVC Greenpeace: No info
+Timeline for phasing out all PVC Greenpeace: 3

-Timeline for phasing out all BFRs (not just the 2 Greenpeace: No info
+Timeline for phasing out all BFRs (not just the 2 banned by RoHS) Greenpeace: 3

-banned by RoHS)

 PVC free and/or BFR free models available?
-Greenpeace: No info
+Greenpeace: 0

-Commitment Individual Producer Responsibility Greenpeace: No info
+Commitment Individual Producer Responsibility Greenpeace: 3

 (IPR) (producers finance the end-of-life

 management of their products, by taking

 back/recycle/reuse their own brand discarded

 products

-Voluntary take back in every country where it sell Greenpeace: No info
+Voluntary take back in every country where it sell Greenpeace: 2

 products

-Provides information to individual customers on Greenpeace: No info
+Provides information to individual customers on Greenpeace: 2

 take back and recycling services

-Reports on amount of waste electrical and Greenpeace: No info
+Reports on amount of waste electrical and Greenpeace: 2

 electronics equipment (WEEE) collected and

 recycled.

-Operational aspects environmental policy
+Operational aspects environmental

+policy

-Does the company policy on environmental No info
+Does the company policy on environmental Yes

 issues include external manufacturers and

 suppliers?

 Is there a monitoring system in place to check Own sites Suppliers sites

-compliance with the mentioned Internal No info No info
+compliance with the mentioned Internal Yes-ongoing Yes -Quarterly business

 standards/codes/policy?
-Monitoring

-External No info No info

-monitoring
+Monitoring reviews of the ISO 14001

+certification

+External Yes - in line with the Referring to their ISO

+monitoring ISO 14001 14001 certificate which

+certification process requires external

+certification.